AkashPotterHead/Spotify/README.md

 ## Overview
 This backend service integrates with the Spotify API to fetch user-specific track data, retrieves advice based on the track name from the Advice Slip API, and stores the results in MongoDB.
 It follows a modular structure with separate layers for routing, controllers, services, middleware, and database interactions.

+Design Decisions:
+- Maintain generic services for db and http calls to separate concerns, reduce imports and minimize changes required for any future modifications
+- Create 'Modules' containing routes, controllers, services for each type of action/entity (For example: Auth(action), Tracks(entity))

 ## Project Structure
 📂 src
 │